waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Key Items Found:**
   - GOOD ROD: Received from Fishing Guru's brother in Vermilion City (map_id: 163, (3,5)).

-- **Dead End Definition:** An area is considered a 'dead end' if there is only one reachable exit (a single warp/warp group or map connection).
+- **Dead End Definition:** An area is considered a 'dead end' if there is only one reachable exit path (a single warp/warp group or map connection).
+An area with two or more exits is a thoroughfare.
 My previous assumption was incorrect.

 ## VI.
 Operation: Rematch Revenge (vs. Rival Pixel)
 - **Source:** `team_composition_advisor_agent`